I&GN Water Tower:

 The project includes the development of a new wellfield, a large pump station, ground storage tanks, and a 30” transmission pipeline.
 The wellfield will be developed under water rights which the District has purchased from local land owners.
 Two 2,000 gallon per minute wells are included in the first phase, which will double our current production capacity and eliminate our reliance on water purchased from the cities.
 Facilities will be sized to accommodate additional future wells for a total anticipated production rate of 18.1 million gallons per day, which is projected to accommodate growth out to 2040.
 Emergency generators will be included for each well and pump station, which will allow us to operate without interruption during power outages.

-Design is complete and the state environmental review is in progress.
+Design is complete and the Federal environmental review is in progress.
 Environmental approval is expected late September, and then the project can be reviewed by TCEQ and TWDB.
 Once their approvals are in, we can advertise for construction bids.
 Our engineers are hopeful to be able to start the bid process in January 2024 with the goal of completing construction for Summer 2025.